parametrix/thebuildingcoder-archive/README.md

 ### Original Repository

-The original repository is available at: https://github.com/jeremytammik/tbc
+The obsolete Typepad-hosted version is still available in the subdirectory [a_backup/](a_backup/)

 Each index entry includes a pointer to both the local source HTML or MD markdown and the official, global, Typepad-hosted blog entry.

 You can download this repository to your local system to perform your own global text search or ensure offline access.

-Please let me know if you discover any issues with this.
+Please submit an [issue](https://github.com/jeremytammik/tbc/issues) if you discover any problem.

 Thank you!